craftercms/docs/source/by-role/system-admin/configuration.rst

       - Salt used for encrypting properties
       - default_encryption_salt

-You must change the pre-configured default values for these environment variables to secure you installation.
+You must change the pre-configured default values for these environment variables to secure your installation.
 See the following for more information on using the configuration files encryption environment variables:

 - :ref:`change-the-defaults`